dhis2/developer-portal/docs/tutorials/app-runtime-dynamic-query.md

 title: Using dynamic queries with useDataQuery
 ---

-This tutorial is a continuation of the [DHIS2 application runtime](/docs/app-runtime/getting-started) tutorial on [Data Query](/docs/tutorials/app-runtime-query).
+This tutorial is a continuation of the [DHIS2 application runtime](/docs/app-runtime/getting-started) tutorial on [Fetching data with useDataQuery](/docs/tutorials/app-runtime-query).

 In this tutorial, you will do the following:
 1. Understand the difference between static and dynamic queries